oromis995/UnraidKoboldCpp/README.md

 # KoboldCpp

 ## What this is
 This small repository provides the necessary configuration file to interface the Unraid Operating System with the KoboldCpp project.
+It was made by Henk717 and I.

 KoboldCpp is an easy-to-use AI text-generation software for GGML and GGUF models, inspired by the original **KoboldAI**.
 It's a single self-contained distributable from Concedo, that builds off llama.cpp and adds many additional powerful features.